-When we talk to our customers, a common sleep-centered concern is around falling asleep.
+We hear from so many people who have have trouble falling asleep!
 This typically leads to a conversation about the “sleep switch,” which allows us to transition from wakefulness to sleep.

-Your sleep switch is exactly like a light switch in the simple sense that they can both be “on” (awake) or “off” (sleep).
 In your body, this switch works when there is a change of temperature at the right time.
 What is the right time?
-It depends on your body clock but aim for about eight hours before you want to wake up.
-For me, that is around 9:00.
+It depends on your body clock, but aim for about eight hours before you want to wake up.
+For me, that is around 9pm.
 I am a morning person.
-In the window between 9:00 to 10:00 pm, my body “wants” to go to sleep.
-You ideally want to flip your switch then.
-Some people will use a warm bath or shower.
-I use my OOLER to warm up in my bed.
-Others have had success with taking a walk outside or even just putting on socks to warm up your feet.
+In the window between 9pm-10pm, my body “wants” to go to sleep.

-A 2018 study by Clifford B. Saper, MD/PhD, Chairman of the Department of Neurology at Beth Israel Deaconess Medical Center (BIDMC), discovered that the neurons in question are located in the ventrolateral preoptic nucleus (VLPO) are critical for getting a good night’s sleep.
+A landmark sleep study from Beth Israel Deaconess in Boston discovered that the neurons in question are located in the ventrolateral pre-optic nucleus (VLPO), and are critical for getting a good night’s sleep.

 The study was conducted in the following manner: